uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-base-and-trust-registry.md

 ### Base URLs

-⚙️ The status authoring url will be referenced as SWIYU_STATUS_REGISTRY_API_URL, the key manager as KEY_MANAGER.
+⚙️ The status authoring URL will be referenced as SWIYU_STATUS_REGISTRY_API_URL, the key manager as KEY_MANAGER.

 Use the [Swagger Editor](https://editor.swagger.io/) for convenience.